 A home inspection is a professional opinion based on less-than-complete information.
 It's a little like getting a check-up from your doctor: it improves your odds of good health but there is no guarantee or warranty.

 Some problems can only be discovered by living in a house—they cannot be discovered during a home inspection.
 For example, some shower stalls leak when people use the shower but don't leak when you simply turn on the shower.
 Some roofs and basements only leak when specific weather conditions exist.
 Some problems will only be discovered when carpets are lifted, furniture is moved or finishes are removed.

-We do offer limited warranties and coverage for your home at no extra charge.
+We do offer limited warranties and coverage for your home for only $25.
 Contact us for more information.

 A typical inspection should take 2 to 4 hours to complete.
 This can vary, depending on the current condition and size of the home, the accessibility of mechanical systems, and so on.
 As a courtesy to sellers, we recommend that they be informed of the time frame required for a pre-purchase home inspection.

 We inspect the major systems of the house.
 These include the roof, exterior envelope, structure, electrical, heating, cooling, plumbing, insulation, and interior finishes.
 Our goal is to identify any existing major problems that would affect a typical buyer's decision to purchase.